Relations of Aurangzeb with the Deccani states can be categorized into three phase as −

 In 1679-80, Diler Khan again attempted to seize Bijapur, but failed; probably, because of lack of equipment and forces to fight against the united forces of the Deccani states.

-In 1681, when Aurangzeb went Deccan in pursuit of his rebel son, Prince Akbar, he first ordered his forces to fight against Sambhaji (the son and successor of Shivaji), meanwhile making renewed efforts to separate Bijapur and Golconda from the side of the Marathas.
+In 1681, when Aurangzeb went Deccan in pursuit of his rebel son, Prince Akbar, he first ordered his forces to fight against Chhatrapati Sambhaji Maharaj (the son and successor of Chatrapati Shivaji Maharaj ), meanwhile making renewed efforts to separate Bijapur and Golconda from the side of the Marathas.

 Aurangzeb’s dividing policy could not bring any beneficial result.
 The Marathas were the only shield against the Mughals, and the Deccani states were not prepared to throw it away.